Vyral/john-graham/_drafts/our-formula-for-achieving-goals-in-2020.md

 {% include youtube.html %}

+Here our the three steps we use to achieve success that anyone can implement.

 Right now, people are assessing their situations and making a plan to improve in the new year.
 One notoriously flaky goal is fitness; people start off excited to get in shape, but once February, March, April, and May roll through, that goal has fallen by the wayside.&nbsp;

 Other popular goals may be career-related.
 Perhaps you’re looking to switch to a profession that provides both a substantial income and healthy work-life balance.
 Here at the Legacy Group, we’ve developed a sort of ‘secret sauce’ when it comes to offering well-balanced opportunities.&nbsp;